 This article describes how to configure the Heap Tag.

-First, go to Tealium’s Tag Marketplace and add the Heap Tag to your profile (how to add a Tag?).
+First, go to the tag marketplace and add the Heap Tag to your profile (See Add a tag).
 After adding the Tag, configure the below settings:

 Override, or dynamically populate, the Application ID and String Delimiter using Data Mappings.